auth0/docs/articles/architecture-scenarios/b2c.md

 * Verifying accounts
 * Blocking users

-### Authorization
+### User Authorization

-[Authorization](/architecture-scenarios/implementation/b2c/user-authorization) is, for customers who have specific access control requirements, the next thing on the agenda, and the focus for Phase 1 will be centered on how custom ID Token Claims can be leveraged to support this.
+[User Authorization](/architecture-scenarios/implementation/b2c/user-authorization) is, for customers who have specific access control requirements, the next thing on the agenda, and the focus for Phase 1 will be centered on how custom ID Token Claims can be leveraged to support this.

 ### User logout